MuriloGhignatti/TBEWeon/README.md

 consumer.pollTimeoutMilliSeconds=200
 ```

-`pollTimeoutMilliSeconds` is the amount of time a consumer will be waiting for something be put on the queue before "giving up".
+> ℹ️ `pollTimeoutMilliSeconds` is the amount of time a consumer will be waiting for something be put on the queue before "giving up".

 ### Executing program